Totem Configuration Procedure.

-Note: A "render node" is not necessarily a computer, although it is the normal case.
-But if one computer has more than one GPU, the totem interface permits to configure each GPU as a separate render node.
+Note: A "totem render node" is not necessarily a computer, although it is the normal case for single GPU systems.
+But if one computer has more than one GPU, the totem interface permits to configure each GPU as a separate render node (recommended).

 This document is focused on the Totem configuration, but it is recommended to configure BatchManager first.
-This is because BatchManager will help you to configure the basic network settings (/etc/hosts, ssh service, ...), so it will be much easier to configure Totem later
+This is because BatchManager will help you to configure all the basic network settings (/etc/hosts, ssh service, path shares...), so it will be much easier to configure Totem later

 Totem can accelerate render speed in linear manner ( For example, using 5 render nodes can really render a clip up to 5 times faster), but only if the storage can provide enough bandwidth for all nodes.
 The storage access is the most important point when planning a Totem infrastructure.
 For example, rendering Playback Cache with Totem can be much faster with a small SSD storage dedicated to the Playback cache.

 In general, mConfig will configure most aspects automatically.
 So we recommend to just try to use it and see what happens.
 Then, if it does not work or if you need a customised configuration you will need to check these aspects:

 Check Totem license